Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - Can I use a HELOC for a prefab ADU?

 - Yes, if you have enough equity and qualify.
 A HELOC's advantage for prefab is that the cash is in your hands, so you can meet the factory deposit schedule without waiting on draws.
-The limits are your available equity and a variable rate.
+The limits are your available equity (generally up to about 80% of current value) and a typically variable rate.

 - Can I use a construction loan for a prefab ADU?

-- Often, especially with a lender experienced in modular construction who writes factory deposits into the draw schedule.
-A generalist lender that only releases funds against on-site progress may not be able to fund the factory milestones.
+- Often — especially with a lender experienced in modular construction who writes factory deposits into the draw schedule and releases funds against a factory invoice.
+A generalist lender that only funds against on-site progress may not be able to pay the factory milestones.

 - Can I use Fannie Mae HomeStyle Renovation for a prefab ADU?